grzpiotrowski/building-env-monitor/docs/index.md

 ![Pico Temperature and Humidity Unit](/docs/images/pico-temp-humidity-unit.jpg)

 ### Battery powered variant
 In this variant the power comes from two AA batteries.
 All components operate on 3.3V.
-This might decrease Bluetooth module range.
+This might decrease the Bluetooth module's range.
 ![Pico Temperature and Humidity Unit - Battery Powered](/docs/images/pico-temp-humidity-unit-bettery-powered.jpg)

 ### Components: